woossi0/suite/docs/usermanual/source/cartography/rt/barnes.rst

 * ``outputWidth`` uses variable ``wms_width`` to obtain the output raster width
 * ``outputHeight`` uses variable ``wms_height`` to obtain the output raster height

 Input
 -----

 The Barnes Surface rendering transformation is applied to a **vector** input dataset containing features with point geometry.
 The dataset is supplied in the ``data`` parameter.
 The observation value for features is supplied in the attribute named in the ``valueAttr`` parameter.

+To prevent extrapolation into areas unsupported by observations the influence of observation points can be limited using the ``minObservations`` and ``maxObservationDistance`` parameters.
+This also increases performance by reducing the observations evaluated for each grid cell.
+Uncomputed grid cells are given the value ``noDataValue``.

+To ensure the computed surface is stable under panning and zooming the extent for the input data can be expanded by a user-specified distance (``queryBuffer``).
+This ensures enough data points are included to avoid edge effects on the computed surface.
+The expansion distance depends on the length scale, convergence factor, and data spacing in a complex way, so must be manually determined (a good heuristic is to set the distance at least as large as the length scale.)

+To prevent excessive CPU consumption the number of data points processed can be limited using the ``dataLimit`` parameter.
+If the limit is exceeded an output is still produced using the maximum number of points.

+To improve performance the surface grid can be computed at lower resolution than the output raster, using the ``pixelsPerCell`` parameter.
+The computed grid is upsampled to the output raster size using *Bilinear Interpolation with Edge Smoothing* to maintain quality.
+There is minimal impact on appearance for small cell sizes (10 pixels or less).

+The surface is computed in the CRS (coordinate reference system) of the output.
+If the output CRS is different to the input CRS the data points are transformed into the output CRS.
+Likewise, the distance-based parameters ``scale`` and ``maxObservationDistance`` are converted into the units of the output CRS.

 Output
 ------